 FREQUENTLY ASKED QUESTIONS

-What is the key objective of this facility/service?
+What is the key objective of OVP Inpatient services?

-Through our extensive experience in providing outpatient substance abuse treatment, we have learned there is a great need in this area for more intensive services and a higher level of care for people suffering from the severe instability and life-threatening complications of acute substance use disorder.
-The OVP HEALTH Recovery Center will provide patients with the safe, secure, therapeutic environment they need to regain their health and stability, while laying the foundation for a successful transition to outpatient treatment and counseling.
+Through our extensive experience in providing outpatient substance abuse treatment, we have learned there is a great need for more intensive services for those suffering with mental health and substance use disorders.
+We offer a higher level of care for people suffering from severe instability and life-threatening complications of acute substance use disorder, staffed with medical and counseling clinicians on site.
+Our team will provide patients with the safe, secure, therapeutic environment they need to regain their health and stability, while laying the foundation for a successful transition to the next phase of their treatment journey.

 How does a person become a patient of this facility?

 Patients may come to the OVP HEALTH Recovery Center through multiple pathways.
-First, they can become patients through self-referral, by contacting us to schedule an evaluation.
-Patients may also be referred to the center by local law enforcement, the local court system, hospital emergency departments, primary care providers, and other agencies that provide substance abuse or health care services.
-Patients admitted to the program are required to meet criteria for residential treatment established by the American Society of Addiction Medicine (ASAM).
+First, they can become patients through self-referral, by contacting our call center at 740-744-4055 to begin an assessment.
+Patients may also be referred to the center by law enforcement, the court system, hospital emergency departments, primary care providers, and other agencies that provide substance abuse or health care services.
+Patients will do an admissions assessment, using American Society of Addiction Medicine (ASAM) guidelines to determine the level of care need for admittance to the program.

 How long will patients stay in the facility?